Ho, Ghana: Climate

+July to November.
+The relative humidity can reach 80% on average.

 Sports

 Ho Sports Stadium is also located in the town.

-Transport
+Transportation

 In central parts of Ho, the roads are paved, the roads outside are not.
-An airport is being built to serve Ho; construction began in September 2015.

-Healthcare

-The town is home to three hospitals, including the Ho Teaching Hospital, inaugurated in the year 2019, Ho Municipal Hospital as major hospitals serving cities in the environs.
-There are also numerous clinics that serve the town.
+An airport was completed in 2017 to serve Ho, although the airport was not opened to commercial traffic until 2021.

+Human resources

+Health

+The town's primary health clinic is the Ho Poly Clinic.
+Also, it has the Ho Municipal Hospital which serves as secondary health facility while the Ho Teaching Hospital which was established in 1999 and upgraded to its current status is affiliated to the University of Health and Allied Sciences (UHAS) and provides service not only patients from the municipality but also ones from Benin, Nigeria, and Togo.

 Education

 There are many private and public basic schools in Ho.
 A list of tertiary institutions in Ho follows:

-Ho currently has one of the best innovation hubs in Ghana.
-Node Eight is a digital innovation hub that invests in young African innovators and startups building the future.
-Over the past few years, Node Eight Hub through the help of partnership program has been able to develop a couple of resources.